 Papers in the parallel sessions will be limited to 20 minutes followed by 10 minutes discussion.
 A peer-reviewed selection of papers will be published in one or two volumes (the choice of the editor is still to be made).

-A workshop on the language of Latin inscriptions and curse tablets has been scheduled in the programme.
+A workshop on the language of Latin inscriptions and curse tablets has been scheduled in the programme, if there are enough contributions.

 - prof. Giovanbattista Galdi (UGent)